 - A wider range of revision materials including suitable reading material for Paper 2 literature response questions can be found here.
 Here is a selection of suitable reading books for Year 8.

 In this comprehension paper, the examiner is looking to test you on:

-- Your vocabulary skills - do you know what the words mean and can you explain that meaning in a sentence?
+- Your vocabulary skills – do you know what the words mean and can you explain their meaning in a sentence?

 - Your evidence skills.
 Can you prove your answer is correct by using a quote and explaining it?